-Harry, Ron, and Hermione joined the Gryffindors streaming up the marble staircase and, very tired now, along more corridors, up more and more stairs, to the hidden entrance to Gryffindor Tower, where a large portrait of a fat lady in a pink dress asked them, "Password?"
+Harry, Ron, and Hermione joined the Gryffindors streaming up the marble staircase and, very tired now, along more corridors, up more and more stairs, to the hidden entrance to Gryffindor Tower.
+A large portrait of a fat lady in a pink dress asked them, "Password?"

 "Coming through, coming through!"
 Percy called from behind the crowd.
-"The new password's Fortuna Major!"
+"The new password's 'Fortuna Major'!"